polosson/jquery.PoloPlugins/README.md

 ## jquery.messageBox.js

+This litte **utility** is used to display response or error messages from the server, and which can be used to display any message you want.

+Started with JQuery 2.0.1, and using Bootstrap CSS classes | Licence: GNU Affero 3.0

 #### Basic usage
 First, create a hidden DIV or other HTML block, with **id="messageBox"**, somewhere in your html body.